 The most common symptoms of COVID-19 are fever, tiredness, shortness of breath and dry cough.
-Some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
+Some patients may have aches and pains, nasal congestion, runny nose, sore throat, diarrhea or loss of sense of taste and smell.
 These symptoms are usually mild, begin gradually and can appear 2–14 days after being exposed.
-Individuals of increasing age and those with underlying medical conditions like high blood pressure, heart problems, lung conditions or diabetes are more likely to develop serious illness, as well as people with a history of smoking.
+Individuals of increasing age and those with underlying medical conditions like high blood pressure, heart problems, lung conditions or diabetes are more likely to develop serious illness.
 For a more detailed look at symptoms, visit the CDC page here.

 98point6 encourages widespread use of testing for COVID-19, and your physician may recommend it as part of your medical evaluation.
 You are also encouraged to discuss any concerns you might have about your personal risk or potential for exposure, as 98point6 doctors can order testing on the basis of these concerns, even in the absence of symptoms.
 Connecting with a physician will ensure your symptoms get assessed and you are guided towards the right next steps, which may include a visit to a testing center nearest you.

 What precautions should I take if I’m sick?